 Mate on Facebook

-what’s to come.
 It’s an odd choice, but this is odd music.
 And even if ‘Medicine Man’s

 dumbness gives no indication of the genius that lies ahead, it doesn’t

 make it any less a master stroke.
-What it does is draw
+What it does is draw the listener

-the listener under a warm blanket with Old Mate.
-From here he can
+under a warm blanket with Old Mate.
+From here he can introduce you to

 Second number ‘Requesting Permission’ is a sonic hammock.
 Pat Telfer’s glossy vocals and lazy guitar strokes bob away as the current gently draws the song through a perfect solo to a beautifully logical solution.
 The strumming pace is upped for the next tune, ‘Something’, but the thing’s still cotton-woolly enough to tie it to what we’ve heard so far.
 The rhythm swirls around and around as a slightly off-kilter voice bangs on about not much at all – more a case of the vocals acting as a secondary percussive instrument than revealing anything beyond inanity.
 Lonely-man lament ‘February’ comes next and this time the lyrics sit prominently in the foreground.
 The dusty desert vibes and the drop in tempo here draw a line back to the opening song, but this one barely lasts long enough to get stuck in any kind of whirlpool of sound.
 Our friend simply says his piece and disappears into fading light.